 Paraphrasing or Plagiarizing?
-How to Know the Difference
+5 Ways to Avoid Plagiarizing

 Paraphrasing is a complex task and not easy to master.
 If you’re new to academic writing, it can take a lot of practice to correctly paraphrase so that you aren’t plagiarizing any sources.

 Paraphrasing is when you have information from a source that you want to turn into your own words so that instead of just using the author's exact wording, you're now relaying it to your reader in a way that you would explain using your own style.
 Whether you’re using MLA or APA style, here’s how to paraphrase properly.

 Try to think of it like this: if you read a paragraph, how would you tell someone about it?
 You would tell someone your interpretation or understanding of that paragraph.
 That’s exactly how paraphrasing should be.